This past Sunday I got a call at 7:40 a.m. Calls at that time are rare, and often not happy calls, but I felt I knew who it was when the phone rang.

 Shannon called within a half hour that she’d found him.
 She’d gotten to sitting on the floor and crackling the treats bag, and as she listened afterward she heard a slight papery sound.
 She crackled the bag again and then heard the sound again, locating it in the dresser.
 She had pulled out all the drawers and did again slowly, but the noise was coming from underneath.
 She looked behind, in the tiny space between the dresser and the wall, and saw Smokey’s paw pressing out from under the dresser.
 The backing on the dresser ended at the kickplate with an open space between the end of the backing and the floor, and he had somehow managed to get between the dresser and the wall, and in that 3″ space underneath the dresser.
 How he got in there, we’ll never know, and it wasn’t likely because he was frightened, but curious.
 He’d been exploring more and more of his room each day, and this seemed like just an extension of that.

 Moving Smokey along

 He’s been spending more time outside of his crate, and when Shannon or her boyfriend are in there working, he sits on the table next to them.
 Shannon gives him treats and has begun petting his face between each treat.
+Even if she doesn’t, as always, he has to take the treat from her fingers as we’ve both done from the very beginning of his socialization.
 She won’t be integrating him to her house, just getting him to where he can be handled so we can surrender him to Animal Friends.

 Would you like to help?